smapiot/piral/docs/tutorials/11-server-side-rendering.md

 });
 ```

 We use the output dir as the source for static files and the template `index.html`.
-In any case, we fall back to use the index instead of a not found page.
+In any case, we fall back to using the index instead of a not found page.
 The index will be defined in the subsequent sections.

 A sample of this setup can be at [smapiot/sample-piral-ssr](https://github.com/smapiot/sample-piral-ssr).